Fractional Sobolev processes on Wasserstein spaces and their energy-minimizing particle representations with applications: Introduction and main results

 \subsection{Acknowledgements}

 The author would like to thank his supervisor, Matthias Erbar, for invaluable guidance and numerous discussions.
 He also thanks Vitalii Konarovskyi for insightful discussions and for pointing out the work \cite{LackerShkolnikovZhang2023}.
 He expresses appreciation to Zhenhao Li and Timo Schultz for the helpful conversations.

-This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 317210226 -- SFB 1283.
+\textbf{Funding declaration.} This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 317210226 -- SFB 1283.